 - Communication and teamwork

-- Build Your Portfolio: It is important to make an impressive first impression.
+It is important to make an impressive first impression.
 Therefore, make a good quality resume.
-An even better option is to put up a website to demonstrate your work and experience.
+A better option is to create a website to demonstrate your work and experience.
+You can add your skills, certifications, working experience, and any other achievements related to the job role.

-- Build Network: Go to conferences and meetups to get exposure and stay updated with your field.
-Although there are many such conferences and meetups, the ones that are highly popular are listed below:
+Go to conferences and meetups to get exposure and stay updated with your field.
+Although there are many such conferences and meetups, the highly popular ones are listed below:

 - The Strata Data Conference